 When each week drew to a close, I collected all of the regional sales projections, prepared a forecast for monthly revenue, scrutinized the results with my manager, and accompanied him as he presented my forecast to the group Vice President.
 I always wore my favorite suit on presentation day: a gray, four-season wool with subtle pinstripes.
 The pencil skirt skimmed without announcing my hips, while the long jacket made me look and feel tall.
 On this particular day, I paired my suit with a freshly starched, white blouse tucked securely at the waist, topped by a navy and burgundy paisley patterned bow tie.
 Consummate professional.

 Fridays were often action packed and as usual, I only had time for one bathroom break just before lunch.
 My coveted pencil skirt was too tight to pull up.
 I unzipped it, tugged it down, finished my bathroom business, tucked in my shirt and slipped to the corporate cafeteria to join my colleagues.

 After lunch, tasks bubbled nonstop.
 A shirt sleeves afternoon, I draped my suit jacket onto a hangar while negotiating on the phone, and ran back and forth between offices to verify projections, navigate the changes, and shoot through the chaos.

 Leaning over the forecast pages with my manager, I discovered a logic error in one of the regional reports.
 I congratulated myself for finding and correcting the error before the VP’s presentation.
 The numbers well received, I was invited to happy hour with the bosses.
-Slinging my suit jacket over my shoulder, I left my shirt sleeves rolled, joined my colleagues at the bar, and placed my drink order.
+Slinging my suit jacket over my shoulder, I left my shirt sleeves rolled, joined my colleagues at the bar, and ordered a well-deserved Long Island iced tea.

 Just as I slid away to relieve my aching bladder, the waitress approached.
 “Honey, your zipper is down,” she said.